jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-05-24-the-idea-stack.md

 History is about big T truth.
 It’s the currency ideas are issued in, the denominator of ideas.
 Ideas are denominated in historical context — the airplane of the future has factored in the airplanes of the past.
 If history were to become subjective, the Idea Stack would break.

-<h4>First Principles</h4> — An individual’s original reasoning
+#### First Principles — An individual’s original reasoning

 Where did Jefferson get the idea “all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness”?
 The answer is John Locke.
-Specifically his Second Treatise of Government.
+Specifically his *Second Treatise of Government*.
 Where did Locke get that idea from?
 After factoring in the other layers of the Idea Stack, the answer is first principles.

 Locke was deeply religious, his conviction in Protestant Christianity led him to reason from first principles that we were all born with certain inalienable rights.
 He used existing ideas such as the divine right of kings and papal infallibility to reason from first principles that these ideas were wrong, and translated his original ideas into his own political philosophy.